Sariga-jf/memory-game-using-python/README.md

 # memory-game-using-python
-This is a memory game using tkinter m
+This is a memory game using tkinter module in python